yhzhang0128/egos-2000/README.md

-# A minimal operating system for a real RISC-V board
+# A minimal operating system on a real RISC-V board

 With only **2.5K** lines of code, our teaching OS implements SD card driver, tty driver, interrupt handling, address translation, process scheduling and communication, system calls, file system, shell and 4 shell commands.